18F/site-scanning-dashboard/README.md

 ## How to edit the list of domains to display

 The `_config.yml` file has a list of domains called `domainlist`.
-Change that list to change what domains are displayed.
+Change that list to suit your needs.

 Once you have updated these, you will need to do a build/deploy to see the changes.